-United Airlines MileagePlus program is running up to 67% bonus on miles purchases until February 9, 2017 (US time) – this is similar to the promo they had in August last year and is good for cheap Star Alliance redemptions to Asia and beyond.
+The United Airlines MileagePlus program is offering up to 75% bonus miles on all miles purchases until 20 April .
+This is similar to the promo they had in February last year and is good for cheap Star Alliance redemptions to Asia and beyond.

 This guide covers United’s MileagePlus program’s redemption opportunities and shows how deals like this are good for First and Business Class travel to Asia.